Why Paul Krugman is Full of Shit

 This site is provided as a research and reference tool.
 Although we make every reasonable effort to ensure that the information and data provided at this site are useful, accurate, and current, we cannot guarantee that the information and data provided here will be error-free.
 By using this site, you assume all responsibility for and risk arising from your use of and reliance upon the contents of this site.

-This site and the information available through it do not, and are not intended to constitute legal advice.
-Should you require legal advice, you should consult your own attorney.
 Materials accessible from or added to this site by third parties, such as comments posted, are strictly the responsibility of the third party who added such materials or made them accessible and we neither endorse nor undertake to control, monitor, edit or assume responsibility for any such third-party material.

 The posting of stories, commentaries, reports, documents and links (embedded or otherwise) on this site does not in any way, shape or form, implied or otherwise, necessarily express or suggest endorsement or support of any of such posted material or parts therein.